alan-turing-institute/fridge/infra/fridge/README.md

 FRIDGE is deployed on Kubernetes using [Pulumi](https://www.pulumi.com/)

+This folder contains the Pulumi code for deploying the FRIDGE application on Kubernetes.

+It includes configurations for various components such as Argo Workflows, MinIO, network policies, and other infrastructure settings.

+It does not deploy the Kubernetes cluster itself; instead, it assumes that a Kubernetes cluster is already available.

+For an example of deploying a Kubernetes cluster on Azure Kubernetes Service using Pulumi, see the `infra/aks` directory.

 ## Prerequisites

 You will need the following tools installed on your local machine to deploy FRIDGE: